Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

 \subsubsection{Point processes of rare events}

 Multidimensional point processes are a powerful tool to record information regarding rare events (see for example \cite{P71,R87}), which can then be used to study record times (\cite{R75,R87}), extremal processes \cite{D64, L64, P71, R75, HT19}, sums of heavy tailed random variables \cite{D83,DH95,T10,T10a, BKS12,BPS18}.
 In particular, they are very useful to keep track of the information within the clusters \cite{M77,H87,DH95,N02, BKS12,BPS18, FFM20, PS20}.
 More specifically, the Mori-Hsing characterisation tells us that in nice situations the limiting process can essentially be described as having two components: a Poisson process determining the occurrences of clusters and an ``orthogonal'' point process describing the clustering structure.
 The description of the clustering component can be accomplished in different ways.
 In \cite{N02} a natural generalisation of a compound Poisson point process is used.
 In \cite{FFM20}, the authors use an outer measure to describe the piling of observations at the base cluster points of the Poisson process, which in the dynamical systems setting can be computed based on the action of the derivative of the map generating the dynamics.
-In \cite{BS09}, the authors introduced the \emph{tail process}, which is a mechanism to describe the clusters and was subsequently used in \cite{BKS12,BPS18}, for example.
+In \cite{BS09}, the authors introduced the \emph{tail process}, which is a mechanism to describe the clusters and was subsequently used in \cite{BKS12,BPS18,KS20}, for example.

-Here, we are going to use a description provided by the \emph{piling process}, which is an adaptation to a more general setting of the tail process introduced in \cite{BS09}.
-We will connect this to the outer measure of \cite{FFM20} and compute it in the context of dynamical systems.
+Here, we are going to use a description provided by the \emph{transformed anchored tail process}, which is an adaptation of the tail process introduced in \cite{BS09} (see Section~\ref{subsec:regular-variation} for the relation between the two).
+Devices of this kind are very well understood in the probabilistic literature, and we refer in particular to a recent work \cite{BP21} (and references therein) where the authors consider anchored tail processes in a more general framework of processes indexed over integer lattices (in our setting the index is restricted to $\Z$).
+We will show how the transformed anchored tail process relates with the outer measure of \cite{FFM20} and compute it in the context of dynamical systems.\footnote{Due to this piling phenomenon, in an earlier preprint version of this paper, we also referred to the anchored tail process as `piling process'.}